 - Students are expected to follow the Student Code of Conduct. - All lectures and course materials, including slides, presentations, outlines, and similar materials, are protected by copyright.
 Students may take notes and make copies of course materials for their own educational purposes only. - Students may not record lectures, reproduce (or allow others to reproduce), post or distribute lecture notes, assessments, or any other course materials publicly and/or for commercial purposes without written consent of the instructor. - Recordings (audio or video) are not permitted without explicit, written permission of the instructor.
-Permitted recordings may not be distributed or shared. - Students will be expected to take an academic integrity pledge before some assessments. - Some sessions may be recorded by the instructor.
-Recorded sessions will remain within the course site or be unlisted if streamed.
+Permitted recordings may not be distributed or shared. - Students are expected to follow online etiquette expectations provided on OWL.